vladimir-s/terms-descriptions/readme.txt

 Huge terms lists with hundreds of terms can increase page creation time.
 In such cases, consider to use caching plugin.

+Detail description of this plugin is available in [English]( http://www.simplecoding.org/wordpress-easy-cross-linking-with-terms-descriptions-plugin "WordPress: easy cross-linking with Terms Descriptions plugin").

-Description of this plugin is available in [Russian]( http://www.simplecoding.org/plagin-wordpress-terms-descriptions "Terms Descriptions WordPress Plugin").
+Detail description of this plugin is available in [Russian]( http://www.simplecoding.org/plagin-wordpress-terms-descriptions "Terms Descriptions WordPress Plugin").

 == Installation ==